kronosapiens/foundations/basic_concepts.md

 2. While starting up, RStudio checked its settings file to see what its current working directory should be (`~` by default).
 3. When you ran your code in the GUI, RStudio spawned a new process in the context of that working directory, which executed your code and returned the result.
 This is known as a REPL (a "Read-Evaluate-Print" Loop).

 Now, imagine your code references a data file -- say, a JSON file containined a bunch of tweets.
 This file is stored in some location.
-When you're writing your R code, the location you give *must be relative to the current working directory of the RStudio process*.
+When you're writing your R code, the location you give *must be relative to the file in which it is called.*

-For example, if your working directory is `~`, and your code looks like this:
+For example, if your working directory is `~`, and your file, `code/script.R`, looks like this:

 ```
+# script.R
 tweets = parseTweets('tweets.json')
 ```

-Then RStudio will run this command on the file located at `~/tweets.json`.
+Then RStudio will run this command on the file located at `~/code/tweets.json`.
 If the file is elsewhere, you'll get an error.

 ## Git and GitHub